orangemittoo/rob-router/README.md

 ====

 ## Overview
-For non-SPA client side routers for WEB applications similar to Rails routers.
+For non-SPA client side routers for WEB applications.

 ## Description
-Define the routes file just like Rails,
+Define the routes file,
 The controller matching the URL is executed.

 ## Usage